NOTE: This information applies for users that have dedicated worker(s) in the capacity-based plan.

 If you experience many timeouts/errors and rarely see queued sessions, your worker may be running out of resources and your worker is getting gridlocked.
 You can limit the max concurrency so that sessions don't run out of resources and hit the queue faster.

 If you use an external queueing system, you'll want to set your queue to 0, so that we return an error immediately after your concurrency limit has been reached.
+Bear in mind this feature may not be 100% flawless, due to the async implementation, a request may slip through the cracks if two requests are being received by the server exactly at the same time, so don't panic if a request gets queued even when set to 0.

 If this feature is checked on, your worker will check the health of your worker before a session connects, be it an api call or library call; if the load balancer determines your worker(s) can't handle another request, it will throw a 5xx response code.
 Disabling this will send the requests to your worker blindly, forcing it to take the request independently of the health of the worker.